Charles Strachey, 4th Baron O'Hagan: Post-political career

-He made headlines in 2008, offering to sell some of his subsidiary titles to pay for medical bills.
-In 2009, it was reported that Lord O'Hagan had stepped forward on behalf of the Towneley family to claim the title of 15th Lord of Bowland.
+O'Hagan made headlines in 2008, offering to sell some of his subsidiary titles to pay for medical bills.
+In 2009, it was reported that he had stepped forward on behalf of the Towneley family to claim the title of 15th Lord of Bowland.
 Previously, this ancient Lancastrian lordship had been thought lost or in the possession of the Crown having disappeared from the historical record in late nineteenth century.
 The Towneleys had owned the Bowland Forest estate from 1835 and it transpired that the title had been retained by an extinct family trust.
 The title was auctioned and later came into the possession of William Bowland, a Cambridge University don who thereby assumed the title 16th Lord of Bowland.

-Personal life
+Personal life and death

-Lord O'Hagan has been married three times – firstly to the Georgian Princess Tamar Bagration-Imeretinsky (1967–1984), secondly to Mary Roose-Francis (1985–1995), and thirdly to Elizabeth Smith (1995–present).
-He has two daughters – one from each of his first two marriages (Nino, b.
+O'Hagan was married three times – firstly to the Georgian Princess Tamar Bagration-Imeretinsky (1967–1984), secondly to Mary Roose-Francis (1985–1995), and thirdly to Elizabeth Smith (1995–2025).
+He had two daughters – one from each of his first two marriages (Nino, b.
 1968; and Antonia, b.
-1986) – and his heir presumptive is his younger brother, the Hon.
+1986) – and his heir presumptive was his younger brother, the Hon.
 Richard Strachey.

 In 1975, he sold the papers of several of his Irish ancestors, including those of the 1st Baron O'Hagan, to the Public Record Office of Northern Ireland (PRONI).

 In 1973, he inherited the 14th-century Sutton Court in Somerset, ancestral home of the Stracheys since 1858; the house was left to him after the death of Edward Strachey, 2nd Baron Strachie, who had no heir.
 In 1987 O'Hagan sold it for conversion into flats.
 Those paintings of Sutton Court which were not sold in 1987 were sold by O'Hagan in 1994 and 2007.

+O'Hagan died from a subdural hematoma on 23 March 2025, at the age of 79.